Bleed for This: Box office

 Bleed for This opened alongside Fantastic Beasts and Where to Find Them and The Edge of Seventeen, as well as the wide expansions of Moonlight and Billy Lynn's Long Halftime Walk, and was initially expected to gross around $5 million from 1,549 theaters.
 After grossing less than $900,000 on its opening day expectations were lowered to $2–3 million; it ended up debuting to $2.4 million, finishing 8th at the box office.
-In its second weekend the film dropped to 17th at the box office, grossing $949,898 (a drop of 59%).
+In its second weekend the film dropped to 17th at the box office, grossing $949,898.

 Critical response

 On Rotten Tomatoes the film holds an approval rating of 70% based on 145 reviews, with an average rating of 6.23/10.
 The website's critical consensus reads, "Bleed for This rises on the strength of Miles Teller's starring performance to deliver a solid fact-based boxing drama that takes a few genre clichés on the chin but keeps on coming."
 On Metacritic the film has a weighted average score of 62 out of 100, based on 34 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Richard Roeper of the Chicago Sun-Times wrote: "Miles Teller gives the performance of his career as the indefatigable Vinny 'The Pazmanian Devil' Pazienza, and writer-director Ben Younger delivers one of the best boxing movies of the decade in Bleed for This."

 Peter Debruge of Variety wrote: "Teller is terrific, which should come as no surprise to Whiplash fans, though no less significant, the film represents a significant return for writer-director Ben Younger."

 TheWrap.com's Claudia Puig wrote: "The boxing drama Bleed for This has a powerful story and a strong lead performance in its corner, but falls short of knockout status.
 Hampered by clichéd writing and stereotypical portrayals, this extraordinary true-life account feels run-of-the-mill."